FreeAndFair/ColoradoRLA/test/e-state-county/README.md

 # e-state-county: test for auditing three contests in 1, 2 or 3 counties

 These files are test input for auditing three contests.
-One is in a single tiny county, one is in two counties, and 1 is in three counties.
+One is in a single tiny county, one is in two counties, and one is in three counties.

 Run via `audit.bash`.